pymc-devs/pymc/docs/source/PyMC_and_Aesara.rst

 `aesara docs <https://aesara.readthedocs.io/en/latest/>`_,
-but for the most part you don't need detailed knowledge about it as long as you are not trying to define new distributions or other extensions of PyMC3.
+but for the most part you don't need detailed knowledge about it as long as you are not trying to define new distributions or other extensions of PyMC.
 But let's look at a simple example to get a rough idea about how it works.
 Say, we'd like to define the (completely arbitrarily chosen) function